xyproto/fortunecraft/README.md

 What's red and bad for your teeth?
 A brick.

 ❯ fortune9000
 Why don't they play poker in the jungle?
 Too many cheetahs!

+❯ fortune9000
+I once knew a guy who thought he was a penguin.

+❯ fortune9000
+My cat sits on my keyboard and types.
 ```

 ### General info

-* Version: 1.1.3
+* Version: 1.1.4
 * License: Apache 2
 * Author: Alexander F. Rødseth